 Normally a minimum of a 2.1 Honours degree or above, or equivalent qualification acceptable to the University in a Social Sciences, Humanities or Arts subject, or a minimum of a 2.1 Honours degree or above, or equivalent qualification acceptable to the University in any subject with relevant professional experience.

 Further criteria may be applied since placements are limited.
-This may include for example a request for a supporting statement or interview.
+This may include ranking applications on the basis of academic performance, a personal statement and/or an interview.

-Please note: The closing date for applications to this programme is 31st May 2018 at 4pm.
-Applications received after the closing date will be regarded as LATE and will be considered only if vacancies exist when all applications received by the closing date have been processed.
+Please Note: due to external international funding deadlines and the limited availability of internships, the closing date for non-UK/Irish applicants to this programme is 31st January 2022 at 4pm GMT; for UK/Irish applicants the closing date for applications is 31st March 2022 at 4pm GMT.
+Applications received after these closing dates will be regarded as LATE and will be considered only if vacancies exist when all applications received by these closing dates have been processed.

 English Language Requirements